rdgd/twly/README.md

 See the [node-glob](https://github.com/isaacs/node-glob) project for options on how to specify files.

 # Contributing
+## Automated Builds
+* A build for the project is run in Jenkins every hour
+* You can view the latest build [here](https://ciserver.me/job/twly-test)

 ## Code Style and Tests... automate it
 * `npm install:hooks`
 * This will install a precommit hook that will run lint and tests every time you make a commit